Fiberglass Fabrics - High Silica Glass Fiber Cloth Fabric 2024

 3. Additional polyurethane coating or vermiculite coating will enhance the fabrics unmatched abrasion resistance and tensile strength.

-- Q: Does fiberglass fabric shrink?
+- Q: Can fiberglass fabric be used for heat-resistant aprons?

 Send your message to us